~Kapitel des Vogels~

 - Part 2 -

-In the Kinkan cathedral, Fakir was frantically thinking of what he could do to abate the wrath of the people when a dark figure appeared behind him.
-He turned around and with shock saw that it was Caras.
+In the Kinkan cathedral, Fakir frantically wracked his brain for a way to abate the people's belligerent wraths, when a dark figure appeared behind him.
+He turned around, and with shock saw it was Caras.

 "You!" he said angrily.
 "How did you break free of my binds?
 The Raven can no longer reach this world on his will!"

 "The Sisters of Fate allowed me through, for I am no longer who you know as the Raven," Caras said impassively.
-"I am now known as Odin, the King of Ravens."
+"I am now named as Odin, the King of Ravens."

 Fakir immediately took on a defensive pose, but Caras shook his head.
 "I am not here to fight you.
 Rather, I have come to ask for your assistance in taking down Drosselmeyer once and for all."